Board of Directors

 - Pathologist, Kaiser Hospital, San Jose, 1981-2012 (retired)

-- Associate Adjunct Professor, Program on Reproductive Health and the Environment (PRHE), Department of Obstetrics, Gynecology and Reproductive Sciences at the University of California, San Francisco (UCSF), School of Medicine, 2012–present
+- Adjunct Assistant Professor, Program on Reproductive Health and the Environment (PRHE), Department of Obstetrics, Gynecology and Reproductive Sciences at the University of California, San Francisco (UCSF), School of Medicine, 2012–present

 - Board Member, PSR National, 1993–present